2000 yen note

-The ¥2,000 note (二千円紙幣, nisen-en shihei) is a denomination of Japanese yen, that was first issued on July 19, 2000 to commemorate the 26th G8 Summit and the millennium.
+The ¥2,000 note (二千円紙幣, nisen-en shihei) is a denomination of Japanese yen, that was first issued on July 19, 2000, to commemorate the 26th G8 Summit and the millennium.
 The banknote is notable for not being a commemorative banknote under Japanese law, and circulates as a regular issue.
-It is also the only currency using a number 2 denomination.
+It is also currently the only unit of circulating Japanese currency that uses a denomination that begins with 2.

+Many vending machines and ATMs were not configured to accept or dispense this denomination, leading to inconvenience for customers trying to use them.
+Public perception has also played a role in this denomination's lack of use, as the note was often viewed as unnecessary or cumbersome compared to more commonly used denominations.

 History

-The ¥2,000 note was first issued on July 19, 2000 under the "D Series".
-It was not reissued when notes were rereleased in later series.
+As of 2010, approximately 110 million ¥2,000 notes were in circulation, accounting for about 1% of all Japanese currency.
+The Bank of Japan ceased printing new ¥2,000 notes in 2004, leading to a gradual decline in their numbers over time.
+Factors contributing to their rarity include limited acceptance by vending machines and ATMs, as well as public perception of the denomination as inconvenient.
+Despite this, the ¥2,000 note remains popular in Okinawa, where the Shureimon gate depicted on the note is located.
+Local businesses and banks in Okinawa have actively promoted its use, with some ATMs specifically dispensing ¥2,000 notes.

 The design is similar to that of the other Japanese notes in circulation at the time of issue.
 The obverse has a serial number and depicts Shureimon, a 16th-century gate at Shuri Castle in Naha, in Okinawa Prefecture, Japan.
 Cherry blossom and chrysanthemum motifs are part of the linear design work in the background.
 The reverse side depicts a scene from The Tale of Genji, and a portrait of Murasaki Shikibu, the noblewoman to whom this work of classic literature has been attributed.
 A copy of a portion of script from the original work is included.